 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the 500D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 500D was succeeded by the Canon 550D, while the HX400V does not have a direct successor.
+Both the 500D and the HX400V have been discontinued, but can regularly be found used on ebay.
+The 500D was replaced by the Canon 550D, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 500D Manual (free pdf) or the online Sony HX400V Manual.